Ritsgorge/Chocolate-Analysis/README.md

-# Chocolate Flavours
+# Chocolate Flavors Dataset

-I was able to perform analysis and visualization after being a part of a WhatsApp group created by data enthusiasts with the objective of performing data analysis for portfolio creation and overall growth and improvement.
+I was able to carry out analysis and visualization of Chocolate Flavors dataset using Microsoft Excel after being a part of a WhatsApp group created by data enthusiasts with the objective of performing data analysis for portfolio creation and overall growth and improvement.

 ![Cocoa Dashboard](https://user-images.githubusercontent.com/116006674/226657654-4c9f88c0-dd01-4bae-ba2b-4ea005f03a15.png)